Why the Multiplayer Free-Roaming of ‘Red Dead Redemption’ Is the Best in the Business

 The fact that other players are quite often dicks gives the game a unique sense of paranoia.
 As you see someone riding towards you, creeping ever closer from the horizon, there's a chance they want to help you in your quest to blow up every donkey in Mexico.
 But they might also be dead set on shooting you in the face with a rifle.
 This means everyone's a little bit twitchy, and misunderstandings often develop into full-blown shoot-outs.

 If you're having a rough time in the free-roam world, you can drop into the multiple multiplayer modes that give you actual objectives.
 But really, why would you need objectives?
 While most of the players were having big shootouts in team deathmatch, I was trying to convince rookie players to fall into the San Luis River, or trying to race from the city of Blackwater to Escalera before sundown.

 It's just a few steps away from complete chaos, with 16 people coming together in one space to try and exact their whims on the world around them.
 The world is big enough that you don't have to come together in a big mob, but often players will do just that, purely to see the sparks fly.

 New, on Munchies: The Future of Farming Is Powered By Fish Shit

 Back to the standoff.
-AKWorley990 takes a step toward the bear, which rears back on its hind legs in preparation for a charging attack.
-Bear fighting veterans know a simple side step as the animal runs forward means an easy kill.
+AKWorley990 takes a step towards the bear, which rears back on its hind legs in preparation for a charging attack.
+Bear fighting veterans know a simple side step as the animal runs forwards means an easy kill.
 AKWorley990 is not a veteran, however, and gets trampled to death, his avatar rag-dolling to the ground as we, long-standing members of the Bear Hunters, cackle wildly.